fsouza/dotfiles-old/README.md

 ## Getting started

-If you like what you see here and wants to use it in your configuration, I recommend forking it, as this is basically a personal configuration repo, so it's unlikely that I'll accept pull requests changing configuration parameters.
+If you like what you see here and want to use it in your configuration, I recommend forking it, as this is basically a personal configuration repo, so it's unlikely that I'll accept pull requests changing configuration parameters.
 I'll take PRs fixing or improving my code though :)